afuh/rick-and-morty-api-site/src/pages/about.md

 [Check out the documentation to get started](/documentation)

 ### Who are you?
-I am [Axel Fuhrmann](https://axelfuhrmann.com/), a guy who recently started to develop things.
+I am [Axel Fuhrmann](https://axelfuhrmann.com/), a guy who likes to develop things and make music.

 ### Did you build the API alone?
 No, [Talita](https://talitatraveler.com) helped me a lot.
 She is in charge of the research and the data entry.